ChristianBlevens/CommentSectionWebApp/README.md

 **`/docker/ssl/`**
 Directory for SSL certificates.
 Copy your Let's Encrypt or commercial certificates here.
 Contains:
-- `.gitkeep` - Placeholder file to keep directory in version control
 - `renew-ssl.sh` - Automated certificate renewal script that handles stopping/starting services and copying certificates
 - `fullchain.pem` - Certificate chain (you add this)
 - `privkey.pem` - Private key (you add this)